Q: What is the Ag Water Network?

 - Help develop and execute multi-partner funding strategies for key water projects

 - Deliver outreach, engagement, community-level discussions, and follow-up around projects.

 Q. Why was the Ag Water Network created?

-A: In 2010, a Statewide Water Supply Initiative (SWSI) report was released, which estimated Colorado's population could swell to as much as 10 million people by 2050, nearly doubling our current population of 5.3 million.
-The demand for water driven by the increasing population could result in a municipal and industrial water supply gap of between 310,000 and 560,000 acre-feet.
+A: In 2010, a Statewide Water Supply Initiative (SWSI) report was released, which estimated Colorado's population could swell to as much as 9.6 million people by 2050, nearly doubling the 2010 population of 5.3 million.
+The report indicated demand for water driven by the increasing population could result in a municipal and industrial water supply gap of between 310,000 and 560,000 acre-feet.

 The Ag Water Network was created to increase awareness among ag irrigation water right holders about ag water leasing alternatives, and to help facilitate ag water leasing projects that will be beneficial to both ag water right holders and the lessees of the water.